Programs & Services

 My Neighbors’ Closet

 Located at 382 S. Main St. (next to Partners In Progress main office), My Neighbors’ Closet offers new and gently used clothing, houseware, décor, toys, books and more.
-The store also stocks an assortment of locally made food products including Highland Chocolates, Mill Street Popcorn, Sip for Sight coffee, Wilson’s Maple Syrup, Orchowski’s Honey, and more.
-Helium balloon bouquets are available and the store is a Faxon Cleaners’ dry cleaning pickup/drop off spot and also offers on-site wash and fold laundry services.
-The newest service My Neighbors’ Closet provides to the community is safe and secure personal document shredding.
+The store also stocks an assortment of locally made food products including Highland Chocolates, Wilson’s Maple Syrup, Orchowski’s Honey, and more.
+Helium balloon bouquets are available for any special occasion.
+They also are a Faxon Cleaners’ dry cleaning pickup/drop off spot along with our own on-site wash and fold laundry services.
+My Neighbors’ Closet also provides the community safe and secure personal document shredding.

 In Home Community Supports (IHCS) – Individuals reside in the communities of their choosing with assistance from trained Staff so that they may succeed and flourish in their own homes.
 Individuals typically rent their own homes and are responsible for paying all associated expenses.
 Staff assist these Individuals in areas such as banking, budgeting, bill paying, health maintenance, taking medications, grocery shopping, hygiene, housekeeping, socialization, cooking, and laundry.
 The amount of support provided is dependent upon the Individual’s needs.
 The program is geared to Individuals who are able to live independently in the community yet require some support to do so.